 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Asheville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Asheville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Asheville who work in food service (10.68%), sales jobs (10.56%), and office and administrative support (10.35%).
+Overall, Asheville is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Asheville who work in food service (12.13%), sales jobs (10.08%), and healthcare (9.03%).

 Of important note, Asheville is also a city of artists.
 Asheville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Asheville’s character.